js-bits/executor/README.md

 })();
 ```

 <b>Soft timeout</b>.
-Can be set by an [Timeout](https://www.npmjs.com/package/@js-bits/timeout) instance passed as a value of `timeout` parameter.
+Can be set by a [Timeout](https://www.npmjs.com/package/@js-bits/timeout) instance passed as a value of `timeout` parameter.
 The executor won't be rejected automatically.
 The timeout must be handled externally.

 ```javascript
 import Timeout from '@js-bits/timeout';